Beautiful and unique gifts for pilgrims-to-be and memorabilia for pilgrims already finished with the Camino.

-The Camino high season is usually in summer or early autumn, which means that the occasional rain might occur.
-Lightweight poncho is a versatile gift, because it can be worn over a fleece, but a poncho and fleece can be worn separately.
 It’s easy to get out of the backpack and to put on quickly, and thus makes a good gift for any pilgrim.
-Trust me, when I say it will feel like a blessing when the torrential downpour starts falling down.
-Look for a poncho that is of the right weight and keeps the pilgrim and the backpack dry.
-No one appreciates wet socks. 🙁
+Trust me when I say it will feel like a blessing when the torrential downpour starts.
+Look for a poncho with the right weight that keeps the pilgrim and the backpack dry.
+I have also compared poncho or rain jacket.

-Look for ones that have a cute Camino motive on it such as this one.
+Look for ones that have a cute Camino motive on them such as this one.

-Every pilgrim deserves a personalised gift, so why not make it a handmade necklace made out of high-quality metal?
+Every pilgrim deserves a personalized gift, so why not make it a handmade necklace made out of high-quality metal?
 Get it here.

 9. Gift card

 Northern Spain is well-known for its delicious cuisine.
-No wonder many pilgrims miss the spicy food!
-Therefore, for those who feel at home in the kitchen, surprise them with the Camino de Santiago cookbook.
-You will be thankful for this gift, too, when you taste the recipes.
+No wonder many pilgrims miss the delicious food!
+For those who feel at home in the kitchen, surprise them with the Camino de Santiago cookbook.
+You will also be thankful for this gift when you taste the recipes.
 Everyone wins!

 13. Spanish phrase book and dictionary

-I hope this was a comprehensive list of gifts for new and old peregrinos!
-Let me know, if you have any further suggestions!
+I hope this gives you some Camino de Santiago gift ideas for new and old peregrinos!
+Let me know if you have any further suggestions!

-What other things should pilgrim take on the Camino? https://www.caminoadventures.com/packing-list
+What other things should pilgrims take on the Camino?
+See the full packing list suggestions.